librity/nc_pyjobs/README.md

 ## About <a name = "about"></a>

-A job scrapper in Python.
+A job scraper in Python.

 - [Take the course too!](https://nomadcoders.co/python-for-beginners)
 - [Certificate of Completion]()